 Assessment for admission can also initiate in the Emergency Department or through transfers from other hospitals.
-Mental health practitioners can make direct referrals by contacting (631) 477-5265.

 The lead, Physician on your care team, is a medical doctor who can order medical tests and prescribe medication.
 It takes many years of education and training to become a psychiatrist.
 After earning a bachelor's degree, he or she must graduate from medical school and go on to complete four years of residency training in the field of psychiatry.

 Other professionals who care for people with mental illness or provide mental health services undergo different types of training whose length and core emphases differ according to the field of study.